-Many Americans fear that participating in research or undergoing genetic testing will lead to being discriminated against based on their genetics.
-Such fears may dissuade patients from taking genomics-based clinical tests or volunteering to participate in the research necessary for the development of new tests, therapies, and cures.
-To address this, in 2008 the Genetic Information Nondiscrimination Act (GINA) was passed into law, prohibiting discrimination by employers and health insurers.
+Many Americans wonder if participating in genetics research or undergoing genetic testing will lead to being discriminated against based on their genetics.
+These questions may be the basis for why or why not patients decide to take genetics-based clinical tests or volunteer to participate in the research needed for the development of new tests, therapies, and cures.
+This page provides an overview of the Genetic Information Nondiscrimination Act (GINA) and describes what protections GINA does and does not offer.

 Genetic Information Nondiscrimination Act of 2008